How Much Does Scalp Micropigmentation Cost?

 With a limited budget and a sense of determination to hold on to my remaining locks, I drove to the local pharmacy and purchased the only two products which seemed to hold any real merit, according to the anecdotal experiences which I had rad.
-Nizoral shampoo, an antifungal shampoo that contained ketoconazole, and Rogaine, a minoxidil based foam.
+Nizoral shampoo, an antifungal shampoo that contained ketoconazole, and Rogaine, a minoxidil-based foam.

 These products, which when purchased in bulk set me back around $50 per month, allowed me to hold on to my hair, and even grow a small amount of it back, for the remaining 5 years.
-I eventually swapped out Nizoral for Tea Tree Oil shampoo which proved more effective (and less itchy), and spent mornings and nights, day in day out, washing my hair and applying a thick layer of smelly foam in order to keep the thinning at bay.
+I eventually swapped out Nizoral for Tea Tree Oil shampoo which proved more effective (and less itchy), and spent mornings and nights, day in and day out, washing my hair and applying a thick layer of smelly foam in order to keep the thinning at bay.

 And to some extent, it worked.
 I didn’t regrow a full head of hair, but I was certainly able to keep my confidence and prolong the inevitable.
 However, at the age of 23, the hill became steeper, and the battle began to feel as though it was being fought in vain.
-I doubled down on my Rogaine dosage, (which was now estimated to cost $1,000 per year alone) but despite my best efforts, the thinning returned, and me regimen had begun to prove ineffective.
-I bit the bullet, discontinued my treatment and accepted reality for what it was.
+I doubled down on my Rogaine dosage, (which was now estimated to cost $1,000 per year alone) but despite my best efforts, the thinning returned, and my regimen had begun to prove ineffective.
+I bit the bullet, discontinued my treatment, and accepted reality for what it was.

 Within 3 months of being Rogaine-free, my hair loss turbo-charged itself to the point of no return.
-I bit the bullet, visited my local barber and ordered a number 2.
+I bit the bullet, visited my local barber, and ordered a number 2.

-I looked in the mirror afterwards, and while being a noticeable improvement on my thin, patchy excuse for a hairstyle, my self-esteem was shattered, and I was no longer comfortable with how I looked in my physical appearance.
+I looked in the mirror afterward, and while being a noticeable improvement on my thin, patchy excuse for a hairstyle, my self-esteem was shattered, and I was no longer comfortable with how I looked in my physical appearance.

 So, back to the drawing board, I went.
-With all the hair-loss options either being far too expensive, scammy or involving dangerous pharmaceuticals with side effects worse than the hair loss itself, I began to give up hope and started saving my pennies for a hair transplant.
+With all the hair-loss options either being far too expensive, scammy, or involving dangerous pharmaceuticals with side effects worse than the hair loss itself, I began to give up hope and started saving my pennies for a hair transplant.
 It was then, in researching different options and scrolling through countless before and after photos that I discovered scalp micropigmentation.